Paloma Torres: Tramas urbanas / The Mexican Museum

 In addition to her individual exhibitions, Torres has participated in over 100 collective exhibitions, both in Mexico and abroad.
 Her work is currently featured in the collections of the de Young Museum of San Francisco and the Museo Universitario de Arte Contemporáneo (MUAC) at UNAM in Mexico City, Mexico.
 Additionally, Torres has been a professor of art history and graphic design at the Universidad Iberoamericana (UIA; Ibero-American University) in Mexico City.
 Part of the SNCA since 2000, Torres has been a member of the Arts & Letters Council of The Mexican Museum since 2013.

-To continue the museum’s free admission to exhibitions and education programming, people are encouraged to become new members by contacting The Mexican Museum at (415) 202-9700 or , or by visiting the museum website.
+To continue the museum’s free admission to exhibitions and education programming, people are encouraged to become new members by contacting The Mexican Museum at (415) 202-9700 or email@example.com, or by visiting the museum website.

 About The Mexican Museum: Founded by the well-known San Francisco artist Peter Rodriguez in 1975 in the heart of the Mission District, The Mexican Museum is located at Fort Mason Center.
 It is the realization of his vision to present the aesthetic expression of the Mexican and Mexican American people.
 Today, the museum’s vision has expanded to include the full scope of the Mexican, Chicano, and Latino experience – including the arts, history, and heritage of their respective cultures.